 Providing that it is not for residential use, it may be possible to use a caravan for forestry purposes, such as storage, shelter for workers or as an office as it falls outside planning controls.
 The caravan must be under the size limit: 60 feet long, 20 feet wide and 10 feet high.
 There is an allowance for forestry workers to live in caravans in woods to carry out seasonal work.

-Even if a scheme comes under permitted development, the LPA must be contacted beforehand via the Prior Notification Procedure so that it can be verified.
+Installing an access track is also a permitted development providing that it is for forestry purposes and not recreation.
+Even if a scheme comes under permitted development, the Local Planning Authority (LPA) must be contacted beforehand via the Prior Notification Procedure so that it can be verified.
 The LPA will assess the effects of the development upon the surrounding area and may request further details.

 Factors to consider when owning woodland with planning consents

 Purchasers of woodland with planning permission in place should examine the conditions carefully to ensure they meet their requirements, and consult the LPA regarding plans for any development over and above that existing at the point of sale.